 Though they will love sunflower seeds, there are a couple of items you could consider putting out which they will enjoy even more.
 Nyjer seed and thistle seed (not the same thing, but sometimes marketed as such) can be added to a thistle feeder, but many birders use a special thistle seed sock.
 The birds hang from the seed socks and extract the tiny seeds from between the fibers of the sock.

 There are also feeders especially made for finches.
 Usually stocked with Nyer, they are too small for large, aggressive birds.
-This gives the American Goldfinch its own special corner of your yard, and putting up such a feeder greatly enhances your chances of seeing them around.
+This gives the American Goldfinch its own special corner of your yard and putting up such a feeder greatly enhances your chances of seeing them around.

 Specialized finch feeders can increase your chances of attracting the American Goldfinch to your yard.
 These feeders let you present their favorite food in a way that mimics how they would extract seeds in the wild.

 In addition to the snacks they'll enjoy at your bird feeder, Goldfinches are attracted to several natural plants, especially in the late summer and fall.
-Sunflowers provide a wealth of seeds for these and other small birds, and they'll often pluck the seeds right from the flower head.
+Two of the most important are:

-The American Goldfinch harvests thistle seeds in the late summer and early autumn, pulling the wispy seeds out like they're unraveling a string from an old sweater.
+- Wild Thistle: The American Goldfinch harvests thistle seeds in the late summer and early autumn, pulling the wispy seeds out like they're unraveling a string from an old sweater.

 Placing these plants around your yard, or on the perimeter of your yard, encourages these little yellow birds to come around.
-Along with your bird feeder, they can turn your property into their perfect hangout.
+Along with your bird feeder, they can turn your property into their perfect Goldfinch hangout.

-Behavior and Song
+American Goldfinch Behavior and Song

 American Goldfinch sometimes flock, and seeing a group together at any time other than the late-summer breeding period is not unusual.
 This makes for some interesting visits when a cluster of tiny sunshine-colored birds descends on your backyard feeders.